andr1976/HydDown/docs/MANUAL.md

 ## Background
 This is a small spare time project for calculation of vessel filling and depressurisation behaviour.
 This is mainly to demonstrate, that although perceived as a very tedious/difficult task to write your own code for such an apparent complex problem, actually a fairly limited amount of code is necessary if you have a good thermodynamic backend.

-A few choices is made to keep things simple to begin with:
+A few choices are made to keep things simple to begin with:

 - [Coolprop](http://www.coolprop.org/) is used as thermodynamic backend
 - Only pure substances are considered